-Rapid growth in student population in the Gallatin Valley warranted this second, new Bozeman high school, which will be built on 57 acres bordered by Durston Road to the north, Flanders Mill Road to the east, West Oak Street, to the south, and North Cottonwood Road to the west.
+Rapid growth in student population in the Gallatin Valley warranted this second high school, which is being built on 57 acres bordered by Durston Road to the north, Flanders Mill Road to the east, West Oak Street, to the south, and North Cottonwood Road to the west.

-The new school was initially estimated to cost between $60 and $80 million, the resulting $125 million bond will allow both construction of this 1500 student, second high school on the west side of town, behind Meadowlark Elementary School, and renovation of Bozeman’s original high school, 1101-1211 West Main Street, near downtown.
+Although the new school was initially estimated to cost between $60 and $80 million, the bond was increased to $125 million, allowing both construction of this 1500 student, second high school on the west side of town, behind Meadowlark Elementary School, and also the renovation of Bozeman’s original high school, located at 1101-1211 West Main Street, near downtown, Bozeman.